qntm/t-a-i/README.md

 ### taiConverter.atomicToUnix(atomic)

 Throws unless `atomic` is an integer.
 Converts the input TAI millisecond count to a Unix millisecond count.
 Under normal circumstances this conversion returns a single integer.
+If the input is a BigInt, a BigInt is returned.
+If the precise value to be returned is fractional, it is rounded towards negative infinity.
 If the input is prior to the beginning of TAI, `NaN` is returned.

 When Unix time is inserted,